palm86/hex_flora/priv/herbarium/othonna_parviflora.md

 }
 ---

 They are shrubs of up to 2 meters tall.
 Leaves are leathery, lance-shaped and toothed, bearing some resemblance to cabbage.
-The bear clusters of numerous small radiate yellow flowers.
+They bear clusters of numerous small radiate yellow flowers.

 <!-- read more -->

-## Distribution
+## Distribution in the Hex

 The species grows in sandy kloofs and foothills of the Hex River Mountains to the north west of the valley in the South Hex Sandstone Fynbos vegetation zone.